Thursday, December 7, 2023

 Paul's Use Of Psalm 32 In Romans 4

 The Psalm used by Paul concerns the feeling of blessedness that comes about as a result of being forgiven of sin by God.
 The sins King David had repented of were sending Uriah the Hittite into battle to be killed with the intent of covering up his affair with Bathsheba.
 One sin led him to committing another.
 David used three words to describe his iniquity: guilt, wrongdoing, and sin.
 He also used three terms to describe God's mercy: forgiven, covered, and not being taken into account.
+The joy that King David felt over being forgiven of his sin by God even overshadowed the loss of his son.

 To be "forgiven" of our sins means that God has taken them away from us.
 To have our sins "covered" means that their penalty has been met.
 That leads up to the forgiveness of our sins by God.
 Romans 4:7 is the only instance in which this word occurs in the New Testament.
 To have our sins not taken into account means we do not receive condemnation for them in Jesus Christ.
 We do not merit for ourselves God's eschatological wrath.
 We are not destined for eternal punishment like unbelievers.
+God does not treat us with the fate that we deserve.

 The Apostle Paul uses King David as an example of being justified in spite of his transgressions against God.
 Both he and Abraham can speak to the reality of justification apart from works.
 Their experiences are spoken of as equivalent to each other.
 Romans 4:7 and Romans 4:8 emphasize our pardon from sin.
 The overall point from these parallel phrases is that we are not justified by works.
-David speaks of the "blessed man" who receives full pardon from sin, which means he believed others could experience the same.
+David speaks of the "blessed man" who receives full pardon from sin, which means that he believed others could experience the same.

 "...In contrast with many of the rabbinic references to Ps.
 32, Paul makes no mention of the confession of sins, which is a central theme of the psalms (cf. Ps.
 32:5; see Str-B 3:202-3).
 Confession is implicitly taken up in faith for Paul, in which sin that has overpowered our person is overcome: in faith "we give glory to God" (4:20; cf. 1:23; 3:26).
 As was the case with the story of Abraham, the broader context of the psalm makes clear that the "reckoning of righteousness" is no mere declaration, but rather an effective word."
 (Commentary on the New Testament Use of the Old Testament, edited by G. K. Beale and D. A. Carson, p.
 624)